mryvin/Green-Party-Vote-Share-Model/README.md

 </head>
 <body>
 <h1>Predicting Greens/EFA Support in the European Parliament</h1>
 <p>This project uses a regression model to predict the Greens/EFA seat share in each country in the EU based on polls of various political issues.
-The project aims to understand if there is a new "green student" effect, where more EU students are aligned with green parties.</p>
+The project aims to understand the reasons why people may support or oppose green parties in the EU.</p>
 <h2>Background</h2>
 <ul>
   <li><b>Research Question:</b> Are gains in seats for Greens/EFA parties within specific European Parliamentary geographies?</li>